-Water level and wave height information are calculated using the measurements of one radar (the heave source).
-For directional information the measurements of all three radars are analysed and the directional parameters are calculated.
+Wave height parameters are calculated using the measurements of one sensor (the WaveG-uide OnBoard 2).
+The water level information is calculated using the non motion compensated heave.
+And for the directional information, the measurements of all three radars are analyzed and the directional parameters are calculated.
 There are two analysis routines: